bigkahuna443/SkinModHelper/docs/guide/README.md

 More Miscellaneous
 ---------------------
+1. About reskin method mentioned in OtherSprite, it also can work for Portraits.xml, Just consider the corresponding "Sprites.xml" as "Portraits.xml".

-1. You can add a custom death particle (the circles that appear around Madeline when she dies) by creating a small image named death_particle.png and place it in your [SpecificPlayerSprite_Path] folder.
+2. You can add a custom death particle (the circles that appear around Madeline when she dies) by creating a small image named death_particle.png and place it in your "[SpecificPlayerSprite_Path]" folder.
 Use white as the only color -- it will be filled in by your current hair color on death.
    * For reference, the vanilla death particle is an 8x8 white circle (hair00.png).

-2. A few extra things that can be reskinned:
+3. A few extra things that can be reskinned:
    * The particles for feathers: "../Gameplay/[OtherSprite_Path]/particles/feather.png"
    * The particles for dream blocks: "../Gameplay/[OtherSprite_Path]/objects/dreamblock/particles.png"
       * Use the vanilla image as a guide -- you need to space out the three particle sizes in a specific way for them to be used correctly.